nojhan/lp-solid/README.md

 Solid — A Liquid Prompt Theme
 =============================

-Solid is a didactic theme for [Liquid Prompt](https://github.com/nojhan/liquidprompt).
+Solid is a set of two didactic themes for [Liquid Prompt](https://github.com/nojhan/liquidprompt).

 Its aim is not to actually be used as a day-to-day prompt (but you do you), but to expose everything that Liquid Prompt actually watches.